kdaya001/tic-tac-toe/README.md

 ### Initial Wireframe Design
-* Note: Upon creating the below design, it was not visually appealing, the design was therefore changed to the actual design listed below
+* Note: Upon creating the below design, it was not visually appealing, the design was therefore changed to the actual design shown above.

 ![Wireframe](/images/basic-layout-wireframe.jpg)